Moving to Mexico

 Driving Directions from the U.S. to Ajijic, Chapala, Mexico

-This trip takes approximately 12 hrs.
+The trip from the US border to Lake Chapala takes approximately 12 hrs.
 Whenever possible, you will be instructed to take the toll roads because they are better managed, well maintained, there is less traffic, and in some segments the toll provides for some insurance against damages (keep your receipts).
 You WILL NOT need exact pesos, all toll booths provide change (and a receipt).
-For our last trip South (Oct09) the Total Toll Cost was $802 pesos.
+As of June 2019 the toll fees between Loredo and Lake Chapala (Ajijic) are roughly $1,000 to $1,300 pesos (toll prices may vary, this a guide)

 If you have vehicle trouble, there are free telephones available along the toll roads to call the “Green Angels” who assist motorists in need.
 We usually pack a lunch and get something to drink while we are stopped at a gas station.
 There are only PEMEX gas stations in Mexico but there are many of them on the way so refuelling should not be a problem.
 For vehicle registration, tolls, fuel, and if necessary one night at a motel you will need about $3,000 pesos ($5,000 if coming with two cars).
 Credit cards and foreign currencies are not always accepted so it is prudent to have the cash on hand.

 The linked PDF Document lists a number of important points or junctions along the road.
 The odometer and GPS readings are approximate.
 You should also use a good recent road map for reference.
-The toll costs are based on our latest trip but they could have changed since then.
+The toll costs are based on our latest trip but they could have changed since then (as of June 2019 they are around $1,300 pesos).
 Please let us know of any updates or corrections that could be useful to the travellers that will follow you.

 Alternative Driving Directions from the U.S. to Ajijic, Chapala, Mexico